Linda Carter: Storylines

-Shirley flees from Walford after the wedding, leaving Dean upset.
+Shirley flees from Walford following the wedding, leaving Dean upset.
 Mick asks Linda to comfort him, but, misunderstanding her reassurance and very drunk, Dean rapes her.
 She becomes very withdrawn, telling nobody and refusing to be intimate with Mick.
 Trying to get to the bottom of what is going on, he calls Linda's mother, Elaine, asking her to visit The Queen Vic to help him understand her behaviour.
 Elaine makes some progress before leaving again.
 Mick theorises that Linda is pregnant when she vomits at the smell of lavender bath soap, and she, is horrified to discover he is correct, when she takes a test.
 She lies to Mick about the result and plans to have an abortion, but Mick finds out and she agrees to keep the baby.
 She is disturbed when Dean finds out, and tries to hang onto the belief that the baby is Mick's.
 Stacey Branning (Lacey Turner) bumps into Linda who asks her about her relationship with Dean, Linda nearly admits that Dean raped her however she is stopped from doing so when they are interrupted by Dean.
 However, Stacey grows suspicious, and when Linda unexpectedly gets scared when Dean is around, Stacey surmises that Dean raped her and confronts Linda.
 When Stacey depicts how she felt after her rape, Linda accepts that he did.
 Johnny announces he is leaving Walford to travel with Gianluca, although initially upset, Linda decides to support him.